- Levels Taught:

 - Teaching since:

-For more information about me, please visit www.deannasaidmusic.com.
-I have taught privately for more than 10 years.
 I have worked with students from age 3 to age 76, and I know that ANYONE can learn to play well.
 I have taught students who are on the Autism spectrum, students who have had learning disabilities.
-With diligent work and excellent guidance, any student can learn to become a wonderful musician!+ Read More
+With diligent work and excellent guidance, any student can learn to become a wonderful musician!

 The American Viola Society is a nonprofit organization of viola enthusiasts, including students, performers, teachers, scholars, composers, makers, and friends, who seek to encourage excellence in performance, pedagogy, research, composition, and lutherie.
 United in our commitment to promote the viola and its related activities, the AVS fosters communication and friendship among violists of all skill levels, ages, nationalities, and backgrounds.+ Read More